huynhkhanh226/zaui-fashion/README.md

 ## Usage:

 The repository contains sample UI components for building your application.
-You may [integrate your APIs](#load-data-from-your-server) to fetch menu items, order history, OA info, and process orders.
+You may [integrate your APIs](#load-data-from-your-server) to load categories, products, and process orders.
 You may also modify the code to suit your business needs.

 Folder structure: